oblinger/HookAnchorApp/Prj/PP/2024-05 Sell Acrua/2024-05 Sell Acura.md

-TEXT ABOUT THE CAR
+### TEXT ABOUT THE CAR

-Selling a 2000 Acura for my out of state son:
+Selling Acura Integra:

 The car is in good condition, it has XXX scratches but otherwise in great shape.
-He is the original owner; it was lightly driven until 2010 when he put it in our garage for storage.
-This year we took did $3000 in repairs, replacing all old rubber etc. in order to get it ready for sale (we have the receipts for you).
+I am the original owner, I drove modestly until 2010 when I moved to California and put it in my parents garage.
+This year we did $3000 in repairs, replacing all old rubber etc. in order to get it ready for sale (we have the receipts for you).

-Edmonds lists $10,366 as its value for private sale, so I am putting it on the market for $9,500 just to speed its the sale.
+Edmonds lists this car at $10,366 as its value for private sale; I am putting it on the market for $9,500 just to speed its the sale.

 FROM MOM